hattmt/renode_devstm32/README.md

   for the stm32 rcc you must develop a Cs (C# file) with a class stm32xxx_rcc and you can call it directly from your  stmxxx.rep file.
   All you need to do is implement the mains rcc registers with the help of reference manual (or svd file)

-Your stm32h7b0_rcc.cs file (you can go in renode-infrastructure repository to help youself https://github.com/renode/renode-infrastructure/tree/master/src/Emulator/Peripherals/Peripherals ) :
+Your stm32h7b0_rcc.cs file ( to help youself , you can debug , step by step to pass all checks and inspire yourself with renode-infrastructure repository https://github.com/renode/renode-infrastructure/tree/master/src/Emulator/Peripherals/Peripherals ) :
 ![image](https://github.com/user-attachments/assets/b69768b9-6db5-46e1-bb7b-dbe0c8c65448)

 import the .cs file with your class in your .resc file : ```i @stm32h7b0_rcc.cs```